yodiaditya/vim-netbeans/README.md

 We want use VIM as great as Netbeans for editing PHP, Phyton, JS, HTML, XML and many else filetype.

+Now this VIM-Netbeans supported with NodeJS, Stylus, Less and many CSS/Javascript engine, template, parser

 This VIM bundled with many plugins, syntax and custom .vimrc configuration.

 This VIM is inspired by many great developers that share their custom VIM configuration.